Steve Jobs Tried To Warn Mark Zuckerberg About Privacy In 2010 - Slashdot

 It was just hanging there.

 The only thing of material consequence that might come out of this is that Trump might lose his data analytics.
-If he doesn't rebuild them (and he might not, he's none too bright and he's fired, pissed off or double crossed all the
+If he doesn't rebuild them (and he might not, he's none too bright and he's fired, pissed off or double crossed all the people who got him elected) then it'll hurt him in 2020.

+That said, so far it looks like the Dems are going to run another right of center Hilary style candidate and if that happens I don't think it'll matter.

 Maybe not the best person to judge.
-(Score:2)
+(Score:1)

 I mean, this is Steve Jobs, the man who declined to use modern medicine to save his own life, that we are talking about.
 Not what I call a great track record for wise decisions.